sudobarbosa/sudobarbosa/README.md

 <!-- Presentation -->

 <p>
-  Hi 👋, Hello!
-My name is Daniel and I'm currently starting to program and deciding to go to college for computer science
+  Hi 👋 Hello, my name is Daniel Barbosa and I am a backend developer, currently studying Java

-  - 🌳 I'm currently studying to be a back-end developer
+  - 🌳 I'm currently studying to be a back-end developer and studying computer science in college.

-  - 🔎 And I'm always accepting help and opportunities to learn or even work
+  - 🔎 I'm looking for opportunities for my first job.
 </p>